Tim Duncan: Player profile

 Standing at 6 ft 11 in and weighing 250 lb, Duncan was a power forward who could also play center.
 With a double-double career average in points and rebounds, he was considered one of the most consistent players in the NBA throughout his career.
 Regarded as one of the league's best interior defenders, Duncan also ranked consistently as one of the top scorers, rebounders and shot-blockers in the league.
 At the end of his final season in 2015–16, he was ranked first in regular season point-rebound double-doubles among active players, while he led the charts in postseason point-rebound double-doubles (158 as of 2013–14).
 His main weakness for much of his career was his free throw shooting, with a career average of less than 70%.

-Apart from his impressive statistics, Duncan has gained a reputation as a clutch player, as evidenced by his three NBA Finals MVP awards and his playoff career averages being higher than his regular season statistics.
-Eleven-time NBA champion Bill Russell further compliments Duncan on his passing ability, and rates him as one of the most efficient players of his generation, a view shared by 19-time NBA All-Star Kareem Abdul-Jabbar.
+Apart from these statistics, Duncan has gained a reputation as a clutch player, as evidenced by his three NBA Finals MVP awards and his playoff career averages being higher than his regular season statistics.
+Eleven-time NBA champion Bill Russell further complimented Duncan on his passing ability, and rated him as one of the most efficient players of his generation, a view shared by 19-time NBA All-Star Kareem Abdul-Jabbar.
 Because of his versatility and success, basketball experts widely consider Duncan to be the greatest power forward in NBA history, while coach Popovich and teammates Parker and Ginóbili have also credited much of San Antonio's success to him.
 Duncan's detractors, however, label him as "boring" because of his simple but effective style of play (thus earning him the nickname "The Big Fundamental").
 Following his first championship ring in 1999, Sports Illustrated described him as a "quiet, boring MVP", a characterization which persists today.

 Duncan himself commented on his "boring" image, stating, "If you show excitement, then you also may show disappointment or frustration.
 If your opponent picks up on this frustration, you are at a disadvantage."
 Sports journalist Kevin Kernan commented on his ability to relax and stay focused, stating that having a degree in psychology, Duncan often not only outplays, but out-psychs his opponents.
+Shaquille O'Neal had high praise for Duncan's on-court demeanor.
+"The Spurs won because of Tim Duncan, a guy I could never break," O'Neal wrote in his autobiography.
+"I could talk trash to Patrick Ewing, get in David Robinson's face, get a rise out of Alonzo Mourning, but when I went at Tim he'd look at me like he was bored."

-Duncan has also stated that he especially likes his bank shot, saying: "It is just easy for me.
+Duncan has stated that he especially likes his bank shot, saying: "It is just easy for me.
 It just feels good."
 Additionally, Duncan's close and longstanding relationship with Spurs coach Gregg Popovich has been described as "the greatest love story in sports".